 - Mix it with mac and cheese.

-- Mix it into a muffin.
+- Mix it into a healthy muffin for baby.

 - Roast it, steam it, or offer it raw (try a different method of cooking).